luanateixeira148/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

+## Purpose

+This project was created and published by [Luana Teixeira](www.luana-teixeira.com) as part of her web development learnings at Lighthouse Labs.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter was built to practice front-end skills such as HTML, CSS, JS, jQuery and AJAX, as well as Node and Express back-end skills.

+## Final Product

-## Getting Started
+## Usage

-1. Fork this repository, then clone your fork of this repository.
+#### Install dependencies:
-2. Install dependencies using the `npm install` command.
+`npm install`

-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+#### Start web server:
+`npm run local`

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- body-parser
+- Chance